-- When vacuuming and using air scrubbers for mold remediation, the filters used should be HEPA (High Efficiency Particulate Air).
+- When vacuuming and using air scrubbers for mold remediation, the filters used should be HEPA (High-Efficiency Particulate Air).
 Only HEPA filters are designed to capture particles as small as mold spores.
-Regular filters will not work, and could make the problem worse.
+Regular filters will not work and could make the problem worse.

-- Mold professionals usually discard moldy porous building materials such as drywall, insulation and baseboards.
+- Mold professionals usually discard moldy porous building materials such as drywall, insulation, and baseboards.
 These materials are relatively inexpensive to replace and difficult to impossible to restore to their previous uncontaminated condition.

-- Mold professionals will use an antimicrobial chemical to clean any remaining mold and mold stains after demo.
+- Mold professionals will use an antimicrobial chemical to clean any remaining mold and mold stains after the demo.